msproteomicstools/msproteomicstools/README.md

 The code is under the 3-clause BSD licence (see the [LICENSE](LICENSE) and the [AUTHORS](AUTHORS.txt)  files).

+# TRIC

+The ./analysis folder contains the TRIC alignment tool, see [the TRIC manual](TRIC-README.md) for further information.

 # TAPIR

 TAPIR is a software that allows visualization of targeted proteomics data.
 See